-- Protect the Property: If a tenant sees a rodent or insect, odds are, there is more than one in the property.
-They breed very quickly, so a small problem can become a large one very suddenly.
-Getting rid of a small issue is much easier than dealing with an entire infestation.
-It is also much cheaper.
+- Protect the Property: If a tenant sees a rodent or insect, it is very likely that it is not the only one in the property.
+These pests breed very quickly, so a small problem can quickly explode into a large one.
+Getting rid of a small issue is much easier and cheaper than dealing with an large-scale infestation.

 You do not have to ask the tenant directly if they have seen a mouse, rat or any other type of creepy crawly creature.
 Instead, you can ask if they have any concerns or repairs that need to be addressed.
 If they have seen any bugs or rodents, they will most likely let you know.

 Before you can begin efforts to exterminate the pest, you must determine what type of pest is involved.
-A tenant may tell you they saw a rat when it is actually just another tenant’s hamster that has gotten loose.
-Another tenant may describe seeing one ant on their countertop as a big problem.
+The tenant may not have the experience to properly identify the pest they saw.
+The tenant may tell you they saw a bed bug, when it was just an ant on their countertop.

 Different extermination methods are used on different types of rodents and insects, so it is important to get it right.
 Glue traps and rat poison are common ways to treat a rodent problem, while insecticides are commonly used on insects.
 Look for droppings, nests or signs of gnawing.
 You may be able to determine the type of pest yourself, or you may have to call in a specialist.

-Once you have determined the type of pest you are dealing with, you can next look at how they are getting into the unit or the property.
+Once you have identified the type of pest involved in the complaint, you need to figure out how they are getting into the property or where they are living in the property.

 - Bed Bugs: In the early stages of a bed bug infestation, bed bugs will usually be confined to areas where they can easily feed on humans.
 In these cases, check-in, around and underneath beds, sofas, and chairs first.
 In more widespread infestations, the bugs will hide in drapes, outlet covers and cracks and crevices in walls and furniture.